Documentation Scheme

 doc-scheme.mdDocumentation architecture reference (this scheme)Fixed

-Project intelligence is split into two directories to separate project-specific knowledge from portable lessons.
+Project intelligence is split into two directories to separate project-specific knowledge from portable learnings.

 docs/knowledge/ — Project-Scoped Intelligence